-- offering pupils a broad, thematic and highly personalised curriculum which includes learning opportunities linked to: - OCR Life and Living Skills Units including Arts and Crafts, Communication, Numeracy, Environment and Community, Home Management and ICT - Relevant syllabus requirements for PSHE/RSE - ensuring activities are differentiated and personalised to ensure all learners can access appropriate learning and make progress - providing the technology required to ensure that pupils have the support that they need to fully engage in learning - encouraging effective communication, including the use of AAC as necessary - supporting pupils by providing targeted 'interventions' in areas such as communication, sensory impairment, Drawing and Talking Therapy and Music Therapy - allowing pupils the opportunity to access appropriate 'enrichment activities', including holiday and after school clubs, lunchtime clubs, trips and visits and sporting competitions - enabling pupils to access an appropriate 'Post-16' curriculum which includes the four areas of Preparing for Adulthood (Health, Community, Independent Living Skills and Employment)
+- offering pupils a broad, thematic and highly personalised curriculum which includes learning opportunities linked to: - OCR Life and Living Skills Units including Arts and Crafts, Communication, Numeracy, Environment and Community, Home Management and ICT - ensuring activities are differentiated and personalised to ensure all learners can access appropriate learning and make progress - providing the technology required to ensure that pupils have the support that they need to fully engage in learning - encouraging effective communication, including the use of AAC as necessary - supporting pupils by providing targeted 'interventions' in areas such as communication, sensory impairment, Drawing and Talking Therapy and Music Therapy - allowing pupils the opportunity to access appropriate 'enrichment activities', including holiday and after school clubs, trips and visits, sporting competitions and the Duke of Edinburgh Award Scheme - enabling pupils to access an appropriate 'Post-16' curriculum which includes the four areas of Preparing for Adulthood (Health, Community, Independent Living Skills and Employment)

-• ensuring that pupils are properly prepared for their life beyond school by giving them the opportunity to access community facilities, vocational learning and work place encounters
+ensuring that pupils are properly prepared for their life beyond school by giving them the opportunity to access community facilities, vocational learning and work place encounters

-The impact of the provision within P13 is measured as follows:
+The impact of the provision within the Semi-Formal Pathway is measured as follows:

-- Pupils' progress is assessed using 'Chadsgrove Assessment Trackers', a progress tracker which has been developed to measure and track the development of pupils, demonstrating when they are emerging, developing and secure in achieving their personal targets - This progress is linked to the school's DATA and EXAMS tracker spreadsheets, which constitutes their summative assessment each term.
+- Pupils' progress is assessed using 'Chadsgrove P Steps', a unique assessment tool which has been developed to measure and track the development of pupils, demonstrating when they are emerging, developing and secure in achieving their personal targets - This progress is linked to the school's online SOLAR site, which constitutes their summative assessment each term.
 Data is collected which enables progress to be tracked and interventions to be put in place where necessary to ensure that all pupils reach their full potential - Pupils' progress is also assessed with regard to their accredited courses; pupils' work is moderated and judgements are made regarding their progress towards achieving the units they are working towards - As pupils progress through the school, the assessment process allows a clear picture of their future goals to emerge.
 This means that pupils can then be supported to work towards their future beyond school, with clearly defined aims which may include preparing pupils for supported living possibilities and post education opportunities